tomexiskandar/bintang/README.rst

    # -----------+--------------+--------------+-----------+---------------
    # (2 rows)

-Please note that since json can contain complex hierarchy paths and still valid (eg. system configuration), then this function may not be in your favour.
-It might be better to manually extract/locate a certain path manually (hard coded).
+Please note that since json can contain complex hierarchy paths and still valid (eg. system configuration), then a further transformation is required.
+A well written JSON can be transformed to Bintang tabular model straight away.